ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 particular CP index file (e.g. ``http://example.com/admin.php``).

-The **main configuration file**, found at ``system/expressionengine/config/config.php``, is loaded every time the system is run, meaning that config overrides set in ``config.php`` always affect the system's configuration.
-Since ``config.php`` is loaded last, it also means any settings in this file will override settings loaded from the database *and* the relevant index file.
+The **main configuration file**, found at :file:`system/expressionengine/config/config.php`, is loaded every time the system is run, meaning that config overrides set in :file:`config.php` always affect the system's configuration.
+Since :file:`config.php` is loaded last, it also means any settings in this file will override settings loaded from the database *and* the relevant index file.

 For serving up the front-end, ExpressionEngine loads settings in this
 order:

 #.
 Settings stored in the database are loaded.
 #.
-Settings in ``index.php`` are loaded and override settings loaded
+Settings in :file:`index.php` are loaded and override settings loaded
    from the database.
 #.
-Settings in ``config.php`` are loaded and override any settings
+Settings in :file:`config.php` are loaded and override any settings
    loaded from the database and the site index file.

 For serving Control Panel pages, ExpressionEngine loads settings in this order:

 #.
 Settings stored in the database are loaded.
 #.
-Settings in ``admin.php`` are loaded and override settings loaded
+Settings in :file:`admin.php` are loaded and override settings loaded
    from the database.
 #.
-Settings in ``config.php`` are loaded and override any settings
+Settings in :file:`config.php` are loaded and override any settings
    loaded from the database and the CP index file.